asokolsky/asokolsky.github.io/hardware/video-shoot-checklist.md

 Video camera location should be:

 * NOT on the emergency evacuation route;
-* far enough from the audience to eliminate distracting noises/chatter
 * stable - bleachers, because of their instability may not cut it.

 What worked for me in the past:

 * reserve two seats in the top row, right in front of the stage.

-From must-haves to nice-to-have:
+Multiple cameras/locations, from must-haves to nice-to-have:

 * general view.
 Here the entire stage is captured.
 This station may NOT be manned.
 Use a 4K camera with the best dynamic range on manual settings.
 Prime